Culmenus/Teymi5-TV2/verk4/UV4.md

 ## What are actor-critic methods and how is it different from REINFORCE with baseline?

 While REINFORCE uses a MC approach, the actor-critic methods use a TD approach.
 That is, REINFORCE first produces a whole episode and uses the full return in its target along with a state-value function for its baseline.
 The actor-critic methods use for instance the one-step return or the lambda return in its target (alongside the critic's value function).
 This makes for a fully online and incremental algorithm, something REINFORCE is not.
+Both methods also have different formula to  how (and when) to calculate the prediction error estimate δ.